visual-slam-lab/test/_features/05-call-for-papers.md

 <div style="height: 10px;"></div>

 ### <strong>Invited topics</strong>
-<b>We invite submissions including, but not limited to:</b>
+We invite submissions including, but not limited to:
-* SLAM Systems and Applications: Novel approaches in SLAM, Visual Odometry, 3D Reconstruction, and Visual Place Recognition (VPR), with applications in robotics, autonomous vehicles, AR/VR, and more.
+* <b>SLAM Systems and Applications</b>: Novel approaches in SLAM, Visual Odometry, 3D Reconstruction, and Visual Place Recognition (VPR), with applications in robotics, autonomous vehicles, AR/VR, and more.
 * <b>Tool Integration and Standardization</b>: Open-source tools and libraries for SLAM, improving baseline evaluations, and streamlining benchmarking processes.
 * <b>Benchmarking and Reproducibility</b>: Standardization of datasets and evaluation methodologies, addressing challenges such as low-light conditions, harsh weather, and dynamic environments.
 * <b>New Evaluation Metrics and Benchmarking Tools</b>: Methods and platforms to assess localization and mapping performance more effectively.